Offchurch Bury: Knightley

 The Knightley family originated at the Staffordshire manor of Knightley, acquired by them shortly after the Norman Conquest of 1066.
 In 1415 Sir Richard Knightley purchased the manor of Fawsley in Northamptonshire, where the senior line of the family became seated.
-Sir Edmund Knightley (c.1491-1542) of Fawsley was the third son, and eventual heir, of Sir Richard Knightley (d.1534) of Fawsley, who held 41 manors in the central midlands, by his wife Joan Skennard, daughter and heiress of Henry Skennard (or Skynnerton) of Alderton, Northamtonshire.
+Sir Edmund Knightley of Fawsley was the third son, and eventual heir, of Sir Richard Knightley of Fawsley, who held 41 manors in the central midlands, by his wife Joan Skennard, daughter and heiress of Henry Skennard (or Skynnerton) of Alderton, Northamptonshire.
 He was a sergeant-at-law trained in the Middle Temple who served as a Member of Parliament for Reading in 1515 and for Wilton in 1529.
-He married Ursula de Vere, a sister and coheiress of John de Vere, 14th Earl of Oxford (d.1526).
+He married Ursula de Vere, a sister and coheiress of John de Vere, 14th Earl of Oxford.
 He acquired much land following the Dissolution of the Monasteries, including in 1538 Studley Priory in Warwickshire.
-In 1538 he became the heir of his elder brother Richard Knightley (c.1484-1538), of Fawsley and of Upton near Northampton, MP, who died without male issue, whose monument survives in St Michael's Church, Upton.
-Sir Edmund Knightley, like his elder brother, also died childless, leaving as his heir his younger brother Sir Valentine Knightley (d.1565), of Fawsley, who in 1561–2 received a new grant of the manor.
-He bequeathed Offchurch to his fourth son Edward Knightley (fl.1585/1604).
+In 1538 he became the heir of his elder brother Richard Knightley, of Fawsley and of Upton near Northampton, MP, who died without male issue, whose monument survives in St Michael's Church, Upton.
+Sir Edmund Knightley, like his elder brother, also died childless, leaving as his heir his younger brother Sir Valentine Knightley, of Fawsley, who in 1561–2 received a new grant of the manor.
+He bequeathed Offchurch to his fourth son Edward Knightley.
 The descent of Knightley of Offchurch was as follows: